pronoypatra/cshell/README.md

 - `Ctrl+D`: Exits the shell

 #### Prompt Features
-- Displays: `username@hostname:directory>`
+- Format: `username@hostname:directory_name$`
-- Shows execution time for commands taking > 1 second
+- In case a foreground process takes longer than 1 second, the execution time is added to the prompt
-- Uses `~` for home directory in prompt
+- `~` represents the directory from which shell is called (home directory)
+- In case of directories which are not subdirectories of home, their absolute address from `/` is printed
 - Color-coded output

 ## Architecture